 The analysis of the demographic phenomenon, in fact, can be included in the reflection on the socio-economic development of Italy and can play an important role for the social sustainability of the Country.

 The second Observatory focuses on financial inclusion, as an enabler of economic growth for young people, women, foreigners, start-ups and micro-enterprises.
-As part of the work started there is the activation of a study on the dynamics of integration of migrants for the sustainable growth of the country implemented in 2018, the start and consolidation of the dialogue dedicated to the Robert F. Kennedy Human Rights Foundation with the scientific publication published by Euricse, dedicated to best practices in support of the social and economic inclusion of migrants and asylum seekers, launch of the training project of the Foundation itself and of the Catholic University in which Intesa Sanpaolo defined its intervention in the project and illustrated its best practice to the students of the degree course in Sustainability Management.
+As part of the work started there is the activation of a study on the dynamics of integration of migrants for the sustainable growth of the country implemented in 2018, the start and consolidation of the dialogue dedicated to the Robert F. Kennedy Human Rights Foundation with the scientific publication published by Euricse, dedicated to best practices in support of the social and economic inclusion of migrants and asylum seekers, the continuation of the training project of the Foundation itself and of the Catholic University in which Intesa Sanpaolo defined its intervention in the project and illustrated its best practice to the students of the degree course in Sustainability Management.
 Dialogue has begun with some national and international Institutions.
-In this context, Intesa Sanpaolo was invited to the national table on financial inclusion promoted by MEF and Bank of Italy as part of the country's participation in the G20 Global Partnership for Financial Inclusion and to the next table of dialogue and discussion dedicated to the topic of financial inclusion established at the Italian Banking Association (ABI).
+In this context, Intesa Sanpaolo was invited to the national table on financial inclusion promoted by MEF and Bank of Italy as part of the country's participation in the G20 Global Partnership for Financial Inclusion and to the table of dialogue and discussion dedicated to the topic of financial inclusion established at the Italian Banking Association (ABI).
 Finally, the involvement of international organizations, foundations and sector associations is envisaged.